victoriachan/developer-portfolio/README.md

 #### Database

 This site uses SQLite database.
-To backup / restore the database, simply copy and replace the `db.sqlite3` file.
+To backup / restore the database, simply copy and replace the `data/db.sqlite3` file.
 On local builds, this file is mounted as a bind mount, and will persist between docker builds unless explicitly deleted.

 #### Media files (images and docs)

-Similarly, the `media` (Wagtail Image and Document files) directory is mounted as a bind mount, and will persist between docker builds unless explicitly deleted.
+Similarly, the `data/media` (Wagtail Image and Document files) directory is mounted as a bind mount, and will persist between docker builds unless explicitly deleted.
 Likewise, it can be backed up and restored by simply copying and replacing the directory.

 ### To stop the container: